turnly/turnly/README.md

   </p>
 </div>

-### 📖 Overview
+### 📖 What's Turnly?

-[Turnly](https://turnly.app) helps businesses save their customers time waiting in physical queues by eliminating legacy number-taking systems.
+Turnly helps businesses save their customers time waiting in physical queues by eliminating legacy number-taking systems.
 Customers join from their smart device to a web widget-based system that can be accessed from your own website or application.

+### 🧑🏻‍🚒 Try Turnly now!

+We'd love you to try Turnly and share your valuable feedback, and together, we can make it better ❤️

+* [x] Try a minimal solution for [Healhcare](https://healthcare.turnly.app)
+* [x] Try a minimal solution for [Finance](https://finance.turnly.app)
+* [x] Try a minimal solution for [Small Business](https://small-business.turnly.app)
+* [x] Try a minimal solution for [Education](https://education.turnly.app) - (Coming soon)
+* [x] Try a minimal solution for [Food Pantries](https://food-pantries.turnly.app) - (Coming soon)

 ___